-Being with them in Barcelona, as Bela and Pablo live in Barcelona.
-Since they do not have Mikel on the spot (he is in Madrid), my role is to be in contact with Mikel, who passes me the training sessions, to give the objectives of each session, to fill them.
-I am looking for sparring partners, courts (outside or covered).
-Normally we train at Star Padel which is Bela's club, but sometimes we have to look for a covered court, look for sparring and they train at 100%.
-In truth with them it's very easy because they always train at 200%.
-Simply my role is to be there, support them in everything and then report back to Mikel.
+Being with them in Barcelona, like Bela and Pablo live in Barcelona.
+As they don't have Mikel on site (he is in Madrid), my role is to be in contact with Mikel who gives me the training sessions, to give the objectives for each session, to fulfill them.
+I am looking for sparring partners, the courts (outdoor or indoor).
+Normally we train at Star Padel which is Bela's club, but sometimes you have to look for a covered court, look for sparrings and they train 100%.
+In truth with them it is very easy, because they always train at 200%.
+My role is simply to be there, to support them in everything and then to report back to Mikel.

 How is a typical week without tournament for these players?

 When they are in tournaments, it is to see them play in streaming because I can not travel because of my work.
 When they are not in tournament, it is to work, train hard.
 They do physics first in the morning, then padel ... if there is one who wants a double session or if Mikel plans another session, it is to be with them.
 In general they spend 1h30 at 2h a day on the padel court, but it depends on the days, at most 2h at 2h30 a day to fulfill the objectives.
 What is good with them, every week when they are there, they want to improve something and they always go further.
 They do not come to train, no, they require a lot, and the whole team we have to be attentive all week.